opalmedapps/.github/profile/README.md

 #### Opal Room Management System (ORMS)

 *ORMS* provides live clinic management dashboards consisting of a virtual waiting room and clinician dashboard.
-Patients can check-in via a kiosk, and get called to their treating room via TV screens.
+Patients can check-in via a kiosk, via the Opal App or via SMS and get called to their treating room via TV screens, by the Opal App, and/or by SMS message.

 </details>